3. How can you ensure the blood collected in the strips will not be contaminated during transit?

 1. What information does the report provide?

 Aller-Food Check result will be shown in bar charts, according the food categories.
-The classes of 0 to VI denotes the level of antibodies detected through ELISA procedure.
+The classes of 0 to VI denotes the level of antibodies detected through detected through ELISA or Enzyme-amplified Chemiluminescence assay.

 For IgG and IgA: